samiralam/rules-compendium/docs/phb/appendices/appendix-b-creature-stats.md

 ### Traits

-***Pack Tactics.*** The shark has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the shark’s allies is within 5 feet of the creature and the ally doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.
+***Pack Tactics.*** The shark has [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on an attack roll against a creature if at least one of the shark's allies is within 5 feet of the creature and the ally doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ***Water Breathing.*** The shark can breathe only underwater.